anhquan0412/basic_model_scratch/README.md

 # Machine Learning from scratch!

 To refresh my knowledge and prepare for any upcoming ML interview, I will attempt to implement/improve some basic machine learning algorithm from scratch using only python and limited numpy/panda function.
-All of my model will be compared to existing models from popular ML library (sklearn, pytorch ...)
+My model implementations will be compared to existing models from popular ML library (sklearn)
 - [Linear Regression with weight decay (L2 regularization)](https://github.com/anhquan0412/basic_model_scratch/blob/master/linear_regression.ipynb)
 - [Logistic Regression with weight decay](https://github.com/anhquan0412/basic_model_scratch/blob/master/logistic_regression.ipynb)
 - Random Forest with Permutation Feature Importances